mgifford/drupal-security/src/drupal.rst

   Provides more fine-grained control over what users with the permission 'administer permissions' can configure.

 `HTTP Strict Transport Security`_
-  To be used together with Secure Login, to prevent ssl strip attacks.
+  To be used together with Secure Login, to prevent SSL strip attacks.
   Alternatively, directly `enforce it through web-server settings`_.

 `Restrict IP`_